Standard Operating Agreement

 - Implementation Stage: The essential function of the Implementation Stage is to work with development partners to produce plans that accurately reflect the findings and recommendations made in the Planning Stage, and prepare a site for construction.
 This is accomplished through the Master Plan, Site Plan, and Financial Plan processes.

-- Management Stage: The essential function of the Management Stage is to ensure that projects are constructed in a manner that does not endanger, hinder, or deter UTA patrons from using transit facilities, and that the management of completed projects encourages and incentivizes.
+- Management Stage: The essential function of the Management Stage is to ensure that projects are constructed in a manner that does not endanger, hinder, or deter UTA patrons from using transit facilities, and that the management of completed projects encourages and incentivizes them.
 This is accomplished through Construction Management and Property Management processes.